Siddhant-Ray/siddhant-ray.github.io/README.md

 ## Contributing

-Contributions to al-folio are very welcome!
+Contributions to this repository are very welcome!
 Before you get started, please take a look at [the guidelines](CONTRIBUTING.md).

 If you would like to improve documentation, add your webpage to the list below, or fix a minor inconsistency or bug, please feel free to send a PR directly to `master`.